bhdouglass/click-parser/README.md

                     webappProperties: Object of the app's webapp properties (if it exists)
                     webappInject: Boolean, whether or not the webapp is injecting a js script (only applicable to type == 'webapp')
-                    hooks: Object of the hooks for this app listed in the click's manifest }
+                    hooks: Object of the hooks for this app listed in the click's manifest
+                    daemon: String of the daemon type for this snap (or false)
+                    daemon: String of the command for this snap (or false) }
-            architecture: String of the click file's architecture (all, armhf, i386, or x86_64)
+            architecture: String of the package's architecture (all, armhf, i386, amd64, arm64)
-            description: String of the click's description
+            description: String of the package's description
             framework: String of the click's framework (ex: ubuntu-sdk-15.04)
             icon: Path to the icon file (if the second argument to parse() is true)
             maintainer: The maintainers full name
             maintainerEmail: The maintainer's email address
-            name: String name of the click
+            name: String name of the package
             permissions: Array of Strings of all the permissions of all the apps
-            title: String title of the click
+            title: String title of the package
             types: Array of Strings of the types of all the apps
             urls: Array of Strings of the urls handled by all the apps
-            version: String of the click's version
+            version: String of the package's version
-        }
+            snappy_meta: Object of the snap's snap.yaml metadata file }
         */
     }